 - Fishing-related and logging

 - Aircraft piloting.

-Individuals who work in construction, maintenance, agriculture or as mechanics are also at a particularly high risk of getting hurt on the job.
-Those who are employed as miners, police officers or first responders, chauffeurs or taxi drivers or in sports-related industries are at a significantly higher risk of getting hurt than those who don’t.
+Individuals who work in construction, maintenance, agriculture, or mechanics are also at a particularly high risk of getting hurt on the job.
+Those who are employed as miners, police officers, or first responders, chauffeurs, or taxi drivers or in sports-related industries are at a significantly higher risk of getting hurt than those who don’t.

 Those who work in the 25 professions that made the list have significantly higher on-the-job fatality rates than those who work in other industries.
 Some of them have a fatality rate that can reach as much as 20 times that of other professions.